jhlagado/struct-z80/README.md

 _endif
 ```

-Note: I'm using `nop` here to stand it for any Z80 instruction
+Note: I'm using `nop` here to stand in for any Z80 instruction

 ## Switch case

-When you have a lot of alternatives to deal with `_if` ... `_else` ... `_endif` becomes a bit cumbersome and harder to read.
+When you have a lot of alternatives to deal with `_if` ... `_else` ... `_endif` quickly becomes cumbersome and harder to read.

 For example, consider the following scenario in a structured language: